sara-nl/htdpdocs/source/Pages/getting-started/login.rst

 .. image:: /Images/cua-portal-addssh.png
 	:align: center

-4. After you logout from the portal you can login to HT-platform via a terminal with the following command:
+4. After you logout from the portal you can login to the HT-platform via a terminal with the following command:

 .. code-block:: console